Router & Options

 WithMaxBatchSize(n) | 10 | Limits procedures in one batch. -1 disables the limit. |

-WithStrictInput(bool) | false | Rejects unknown JSON object fields with BAD_REQUEST. |
+WithStrictInput(bool) | true | Rejects unknown JSON object fields and trailing JSON tokens. |

 Validation Option